sicoda/p3k14c-py/README.md

 **Tool**: We utilize `IOSACal`, an [open-source](https://c14.iosa.it/en/latest/) radiocarbon calibration library in Python.

 **Functionality**: The calibration scripts automatically map each date to the correct calibration curve (`IntCal20` for the Northern Hemisphere, `SHCal20` for the Southern Hemisphere) based on the sample's latitude.
 It extracts key numerical boundaries, such as the median calendar age and 95% confidence intervals, formatted neatly into a `pandas` DataFrame for later analyses.
 This script outputs a `p3k14c_pristine_dates.csv` file, which will be used in later analyses.

+1. Curve selection: for every row, it checks the Lat column.
+Any sample at or above the equator gets `intcal20`; anything below gets `shcal20`.
+This is the standard approach for global datasets.
+2. Calibration: calls R(age, error, lab_id).calibrate(curve) from `IOSACal`, exactly as the official library intends.
+3. Extracting statistics: calls .quantiles() on each CalAge result, which returns the median (quants[50]) and the 1σ / 2σ confidence intervals (quants[68], quants[95]).
+4. Failure handling: rows with missing Age, Error, or Lat, or any row where IOSACal throws an exception, are written to calibration_failures.csv rather than crashing the whole run.

 <img width="4753" height="1752" alt="image" src="https://github.com/user-attachments/assets/cff72b16-2b08-4856-bf5a-1e315571e249" />